Reviving Scotland's 'disappearing' marine life with no-take zones | DW | 13.07.2021

 Raising awareness and educating people about life under the waves helps increase community support, according to Jenny Stark, who leads the organization's outreach program.
 COAST showed films to local community groups to help win initial support and continues to promote its message through films and educational displays at its visitor center in Lamlash Bay.

-"By showing people these amazing things that some people think you'd only find in tropical seas they realize there's stuff on our doorstep that needs protected," said Stark.
+"By showing people these amazing things that some people think you'd only find in tropical seas, they realize there's stuff on our doorstep that needs to be protected," said Stark.
 "We can show the community the change.
 Underwater photography and footage are vital — a picture paints a thousand words."

 The boost in marine life in waters around the no-take zone has helped win support from fishing communities too, Wood says.
 Some fishers were initially worried about losing a fishing ground and feared it could be the start of wider restrictions.
 Once the zone was established there were still some incursions by "pirate" operators, running with no lights on in the hope of avoiding detection, but these now seem to have stopped.